-Dysarthria is caused by upper motor neurone lesions of the cerebral hemispheres or lower motor neurone lesions of the brain stem.
-It also results from disruption to the integrated action of upper motor neurones, basal ganglia and cerebellum.
+Dysarthria is caused by upper motor neurone lesions of the cerebral hemispheres, or lower motor neurone lesions of the brain stem.
+It also results from disruption to the way the upper motor neurones, basal ganglia and cerebellum work together.

 Features of dysarthria

-There may be some variation depending upon the site of the lesion
+These may vary depending upon the site of the lesion:

-- Slurred and weak articulation with a weak voice is typical of pseudobulbar palsy from a stroke.
+- Slurred and weak articulation with a weak voice is typical of inability to move facial muscles (pseudobulbar palsy) after a stroke.
 Other neurological signs are usually unilateral with a right-sided hemiplegia (left side of brain).
 It may be on the left in a minority of left-handers.
 Brain stem stroke may lead to bilateral signs with dysarthria or anarthria.

 - Slurred, scanning and staccato speech caused by cerebellar lesions is typical of multiple sclerosis.

-- A dysrhythmic, dysphonic and monotonous voice is caused by disease of the extrapyramidal system in Parkinson’s disease.
-Movement is rigid and stiff in Parkinson’s disease and that includes phonation.
+- A dysrhythmic, dysphonic and monotonous voice is caused by Parkinson’s disease.
+People with PD have stiff, rigid movement and that includes how the vocal chords create sound (phonation).

 - Indistinct articulation, hypernasality and bilateral weakness caused by lower motor neurone disorders can occur with motor neurone disease.